Peter-developer01/interview-tasks/js/offer.engineerspock.com/README.md

 In this directory I solve tasks from offer.engineerspock.com.

-> Fun fact: a few years ago I have studied on Engineer Spock's Python and C# courses!
+> Fun fact: a few years ago, as of the time of writing this, I have studied on Engineer Spock's Python and C# courses!